simunovicM/equilibrium/README.md

 Oh, yes, you can implement UNDO, REDO, SAVE STATE and LOAD STATE.
 And it's just a few lines of code.

-Equilibrium makes it painless to create interactive UIs.
-Design simple views for each state in your application, and equilibrium will efficiently update and render just the right components when you want it.

 Equilibrium supports all newer browsers, and bunch of old ones (from IE8).

-Downlad data from Test directory to have a glance on what it can do, or test it directly on:
+Download data from Test directory to have a glance on what it can do, or test it directly on:

 http://equilibrium.byethost7.com/index.html